bahmanm/BahmanM.Flow/README.md

 _We just saw the core principle of Flow in action:_

-* _The `PaymentCollectionService` defined the business logic._
+-  _The `PaymentCollectionService` defined the business logic._
-* _We, as the consumer, applied the operational logic on top._
+-  _We, as the consumer, applied the operational logic on top._
-* _The two are completely decoupled._
+-  _The two are completely decoupled._

-### Step 3: 🏁 Executing the Final, Enriched Flow
+### Step 3: Executing the Final, Enriched Flow

 We've built our final recipe.
 We've **declared** our Flow/intention/plan of action.

 But NO actions have been taken yet - NOTHING has been executed.

 Time to pass the recipe to the chef!

-Enter FlowEngine.
+Enter `FlowEngine`.

 ```csharp
 var result = await FlowEngine.ExecuteAsync(finalNoticeFlow);